stanFurrer/KPMG_ML_Challenge/README.md

 <p align="center">
   <img src="Images/result_final.png"   Width="500"></center>
 </p>

+**Obervation** :
+> * The highest likelihood score where Rob might be renting is flat are near KPMG headcarters

 > Next we analyse the importance of the features in the decision making of the tree-based classifier.